pmaasz/openLens/docs/CONTRIBUTING.md

-# Contributing to openlens
+# Contributing to OpenLens

+> **Note**: This content has been migrated to Sphinx documentation.
+> For the most up-to-date version, please see `docs/sphinx/source/contributing.rst`
+> or build the Sphinx documentation with `cd docs/sphinx && make html`.

-Thank you for your interest in contributing to openlens!
+Thank you for your interest in contributing to OpenLens!
 This document provides comprehensive guidelines for contributing to the project.

 ---